 Yuchen Li (MA, 2021) - Current Position - PhD student at Purdue University (USA)

-Vannia Puig (MA, 2019) - Current Position - Researcher, Department of Defense, Air force (USA)
+Vannia Puig (MA, 2019) - Current Position - PhD student at the University of Arizona (USA)

 Dr. Julia Spaniol, Toronto Metropolitan University